-Node OL Chronic pain is quite common among those seeking treatment for opioid dependence.
+Chronic pain is quite common among those seeking treatment for opioid use disorders.
 Indeed, some such patients begin their use of opioids in response to a painful condition.
-Treating patients with co-occurring chronic pain and opioid dependence is a significant challenge and working with a pain specialist is often useful to improve outcomes for this population.
-The clinician should assess and monitor pain as part of comprehensive treatment plan for opioid dependence, recognizing that prolonged exposure to opioids can be associated with hyperalgesia that complicates treatment.
+Treating patients with co-occurring chronic pain and opioid use disorder is a significant challenge; working with a pain specialist is often useful to improve outcomes for this population.
+The clinician should assess and monitor pain as part of comprehensive treatment plan for opioid use disorder, recognizing that prolonged exposure to opioids may be associated with hyperalgesia (increased sensitivity to pain) that complicates treatment.
 (Ballantyne and LaForge, 2007)